Bearded Dragons are friendly and popular pet lizards that originate from Australia.

 - When they are cold they will turn their darkest possible shade to absorb any heat source available.

-The hot side should include a basking lamp.
+The hot side should include the basking lamp.

 Your Bearded Dragon will need different decor and landscaping to get as close as they need to the basking lamp.
 The highest height of basking should be six inches from the top of the tank.
 You can use strong branches or reptile hammocks to achieve this.